-In June 2016, at the NAIE inaugural national conference, the Board of Directors announced the installation of the Leilani Johnson Leadership Award by presenting Leilani with the award.
-Leilani has been a visionary, champion and leader in the field of educational interpreting for over 25 years.
-This award, named in Leilani Johnson’s honor, will be presented annually to an interpreter working in education that exemplifies the leadership qualities that Johnson has demonstrated throughout her career.
+In June 2016, at the NAIE inaugural national conference, the Board of Directors announced the establishment of the Leilani Johnson Leadership Award (LJLA) by presenting Dr. Leilani Johnson with the award.
+Dr. Johnson has been a visionary, champion, and leader in the field of educational interpreting for over 25 years.
+Annually, this award is granted to an interpreter working in education who exemplifies the leadership qualities that Dr. Johnson has demonstrated throughout her career.
 Nominated by their peers, the award recipient will receive a commemorative plaque and recognition from NAIE.

 Characteristics of exemplary service will be evident by:

 - leadership in the field of educational interpreting

 - continued participation in professional development